St. Augustine, Florida: Invasions by pirates and enemies of Spain

-Loyalist haven under British rule
+Loyalist haven under British Period

 The 1763 Treaty of Paris, signed after Great Britain's victory over France and Spain during the Seven Years' War, ceded Florida to Great Britain in exchange for the return of Havana and Manila.
-The vast majority of Spanish colonists in the region left Florida for Cuba, Florida became Great Britain's fourteenth and fifteenth North American colonies, and because of the political sympathies of its British inhabitants, St. Augustine became a Loyalist haven during the American Revolutionary War.
+Many Spanish settlers in the region left Florida for Cuba and, because of the political sympathies of its British inhabitants, St. Augustine became a Loyalist haven during the American Revolutionary War.

-After the mass exodus of St. Augustinians, Great Britain sought to repopulate its new colony.
+After the mass exodus of St. Augustinians, Great Britain sought to repopulate its new territory.
 The London Board of Trade advertised 20,000-acre lots to any group that would settle in Florida within ten years, with one resident per 100 acres.
 Pioneers who were "energetic and of good character" were given 100 acres of land and 50 additional acres for each family member they brought.
 Under Governor James Grant, almost three million acres of land were granted in East Florida alone.
 Second stories were added to existing Spanish homes and new houses were built.
 Cattle ranching and plantation agriculture began to thrive.

-During the twenty-year period of British rule, Britain took command of both the Castillo de San Marcos (renamed Fort St. Mark) and of Fort Matanzas.
+During the 20-year British period, Britain took command of both the Castillo de San Marcos (renamed Fort St. Mark) and of Fort Matanzas.
 They permanently stationed a small group of men at Fort Matanzas.
 Once war broke out, loyalist St. Augustine residents burned effigies of Patriots Samuel Adams and John Hancock in the plaza.
-Fort St. Mark became a training and supply base, as well a prisoner-of-war camp where three signers of the Declaration of Independence and South Carolina's lieutenant governor Christopher Gadsden were held.
-Local militia composed of Florida, Georgia, and Carolina inhabitants formed the East Florida Rangers in 1776 and were reorganized to form the King's Rangers in 1779.
+Fort St. Mark became a training and supply base, as well as a prisoner-of-war camp where three signers of the Declaration of Independence and South Carolina's lieutenant governor Christopher Gadsden were held.
+Local militias composed of Florida, Georgia, and Carolina inhabitants formed the East Florida Rangers in 1776 and were reorganized to form the King's Rangers in 1779.
 Spanish General Bernardo de Gálvez, harassed the British in West Florida and captured Pensacola.
 Fears that the Spanish would then move to capture St. Augustine, however, proved unfounded.

 The 1783 Treaty of Paris, which recognized the independence of the Thirteen Colonies as the United States, ceded Florida back to Spain and returned the Bahamas to Britain.
 As a result, some of the town's Spanish residents returned to St Augustine.
-Refugees from Dr. Andrew Turnbull's troubled colony in New Smyrna had fled to St. Augustine in 1777, made up the majority of the city's population during the period of British rule, and remained when the Spanish Crown took control again.
+Refugees from Dr. Andrew Turnbull's troubled settlement in New Smyrna had fled to St. Augustine in 1777, made up the majority of the city's population during British period, and remained when the Spanish Crown took control again.
 This group was, and still is, referred to locally as "Menorcans", even though it also included settlers from Italy, Corsica and the Greek islands.